oasis-roles/ansible_collection_osp/README.md

 Ansible role to template an entire directory structure efficiently.
 It can be operated in different modes to template either the entire structure or to leverage git to only template files which have changed.
-Rsync is used to drop the final files into place once the temlpating step is complete
+Rsync is used to drop the final files into place once the templating step is complete

 The role can operate in one of three modes.
 It has a "template all" mode, where it walks the `osp_templates_input_dir` and processes each file through the Jinja2 filter